About our music

 Language: Czech, Russian

-„Something strange happened that very night.
-A domovyk, who looked after the fisherman’s hut and who kept a watchful eye on the wife and children, especially when the fisherman was on the lake or in the village, smelled something while sleeping at the hut’s front door of the hut.
+“Something strange happened that very night.
+A domovyk, who looked after the fisherman’s hut and kept a watchful eye on the wife and children, especially when the fisherman was on the lake or in the village, smelled something while sleeping at the hut’s front door.
 Wrinkling up its muzzle, it sniffed.
 Something sharp was blowing in the night wind outside.
-Something grim, something nasty.
+Something grim, and nasty.
 Something wicked.

 06. O LICHNICKEJ HRADNEJ PANNE